 This is the most common area of employment for coaches’ wives.
 The virtual company has propelled this option to the forefront of many lists.
 Whether it’s clothing, cooking utensils, makeup, oils, or shakes third-party marketing businesses seem to be popping up all around me.

 Not everyone is cut out to sell something.
 In fact, it can actually be a hindrance in some places.
 As the new person coming in, being flagged as a salesperson can hinder relationships.
 For the introverted person asking them to sell something or even host a party could be considered a form of torture.
 In a small town, building your downline can be hard, because you can oversaturate an area quickly.

 The positives are numerous once you have built your business.
 First, you should have some of the flexibility that you seek.
 There are tax benefits to owning a business, and you can work from almost anywhere, so you shouldn’t have to start over with every move.
 This is especially true if you utilize social media and online sales options.

 If you love crafting or are a creative person this might be your thing.
 Having time to craft that earns you money can’t be a bad thing right?
 The sales may not always be steady so this might only be an option for those looking for something that provides some spending money.
 On the positive side, you can take this business with you anywhere and work the hours you prefer.

-The job that I added to my resume last September is the one I always suggest first.
+The job that I added to my resume in September of 2016 is the one I always suggest first.
 My role as a virtual assistant is unique, even for the VA world, but my company paired me with someone who would utilize my experiences and strengths in our partnership.
 For example, one aspect of my job is to write blog posts.